Understanding Stormwater in Avondale Estates

 What is Stormwater Management?

-Stormwater management is the process of changing land use practices in the built landscape in order to maintain the quality, quantity, and rate of runoff as close to the predevelopment condition as possible.
-This includes preventing runoff at the source by minimizing the amount of hard surfaces; providing areas to detain water and slow its progress toward the streams; amending soils in order to absorb more water; constructing filtration areas with vegetation to filter water as it moves across the land; and practicing good housekeeping both day-to-day and on construction sites in order to prevent sediment and other pollutants from washing into streams.
+Stormwater management is the process of changing land use practices in the built landscape to maintain the quality, quantity, and rate of runoff as close to the predevelopment condition as possible.
+This includes preventing runoff at the source by minimizing the number of hard surfaces; providing areas to detain water and slow its progress toward the streams; amending soils to absorb more water; constructing filtration areas with vegetation to filter water as it moves across the land; and practicing good housekeeping both day-to-day and on construction sites to prevent sediment and other pollutants from washing into streams.

 Why is Stormwater Management Important?